SPECIAL OLYMPICS WYOMING

 What is the best COVID-19 vaccine for me to get?

 Different types of COVID-19 vaccines are available.
 All types of vaccines will help protect you.
 More vaccines may be developed.
 Most of these vaccines are given in two shots, one at a time and spaced apart.
 The first shot gets your body ready.
 The second shot is given at least three weeks later to make sure you have full protection.
 If you are told you need two shots, make sure that you get both of them.

 How will I know if I can get the COVID-19 vaccine?

 Call your local health authorities to find out when you can get it.
 You can also call your doctor to find out if you can get the COVID-19 vaccine.
-Don’t forget to mention if you are in a high risk group!
-As more vaccine becomes available, more people will be able to get the vaccine.
+Don’t forget to mention if you are in a high-risk group!
+As more vaccines become available, more people will be able to get the vaccine.

 Where can I get the COVID-19 vaccine?

 Call your local health authorities or your doctor to find out the best place for you to get the vaccine.
 The vaccine is being given at many types of places.
 These include community sites, doctor’s offices, clinics, hospitals, and pharmacies.
-As more vaccine becomes available, more locations will be offering the vaccine.
+As more vaccines become available, more locations will be offering the vaccine.

 How can I safely get a COVID-19 vaccine during the COVID-19 pandemic?